mxriverlynn/nanit/readme.md

 }
 ```

-Then in your `nanit.initialze` call, be sure to check the
+Then in your `nanit.initialze` or `nanit.finalize` call, be sure to check the
 first parameter of the callback for an error.

 ```js